OnepointConsultingLtd/pdf_to_markdown/README.md

 ## Configuration

 The application is configured used environment variables which you can set in an `.env` file.
+Check the [.env_local](./.env_local) file for the names of the variables that you will need.

+You will need an Open AI key to run the

 ## Usage of the command line application